Zachary-Levesque/AI-Games-and-Logic-Solvers/README.md

 ## Notes

 - The interactive `pygame` projects require a local desktop environment.
+- The `pygame` runners now resolve assets relative to their own directories, so launching them from the repository root works correctly.
 - The repository intentionally keeps the original project directories so each AI example remains easy to inspect independently.